KQM-git/TCL/docs/evidence/equipment/weapons.md

 * [Video 3](https://youtu.be/K7lhvmV2-ZM) (56 attempts)

 **Significance:**
-Sacrificial Weapons are more effective on character with large AOE Skills/against multiple targets
+Sacrificial Weapons are more effective on character with large AoE Skills/against multiple targets

 ## Skyward Series